Dawit-Nigus/Dawit-Nigus/README.md

 👯 I’m looking to collaborate with other content creators   <br>
 🤔 What I do  <br>
 - Designing user interfaces and navigation menus
 - Writing and reviewing code for sites, typically HTML, CSS, or JavaScript
-- I am learning Django, Django rest framework, Django with React
 - Integrating multimedia content onto a site
 - Testing web applications
 - Troubleshooting problems with performance or user experience<br>